knative/community/elections/2025-SC-EU/README.md

 ## Purpose

-This document describes the process for filling the end user Representative for Knative Steering Committee.
+This document describes the process for filling the end user representative for Knative Steering Committee.
 The newly appointed representative will serve a one (1) year term.